20+ beautiful color gradient examples to elevate your visuals

 17.03.2023 by Anete Ezera

 Color gradients are a popular design technique that involves blending two or more colors seamlessly.
-By smoothly transitioning from one color to another, gradients can create a sense of depth, dimensionality, and visual interest in any design project.
-Whether you want to elevate the design of your infographic or make your social media post more dynamic, gradients can help you make stunning visuals that stand out from the crowd.
-To help you get inspired and create eye-catching visuals, in this blog post, we’ll explore what color gradients are, when to use them, and why you should consider incorporating them into your designs.
+By smoothly transitioning from one color to another, gradient colors can create a sense of depth, dimensionality, and visual interest in any design project.
+Whether you want to elevate the design of your infographic or make your social media post more dynamic, color gradients can help you make stunning visuals that stand out from the crowd.
+To help you get inspired and create eye-catching visuals, in this blog post, we’ll explore what is a color gradient, when to one, and why you should consider incorporating color gradients into your designs.

 Click to jump ahead: